Invisible E-commerce Profit Killers & How to Fix Them

 On the surface, the website looked great.
 But once we ran a deep crawl, the real picture emerged:

-thousands of old URLs still linked from internal pages
+Thousands of old URLs still linked from internal pages

-discontinued parts that showed up in some categories but not others
+Discontinued parts that showed up in some categories but not others

-images missing on certain fitment variants
+Images missing on certain fitment variants

-redirected URLs buried three levels deep
+Redirected URLs buried three levels deep

-category filters that returned empty results
+Category filters that returned empty results

 The team was shocked.
 Until that moment, everyone had assumed someone else was checking these things.
 The merchandisers believed the development team was monitoring all the technical issues.
 The developers assumed the marketing team would catch anything broken on the customer-facing side.